JulianaNovaes/AgentBasedModel/README.md

 ## Running the agent-based model

 ### As an executable file: This option is only available for Mac users as this App was developed for Mac.
-Run the model file from the dst folder.
+Download and run the file contained in this link: https://drive.google.com/drive/folders/1DeA3doishmHaivsB8zbaFquPEBiBfsAt?usp=sharing.
 If you are a Windows user and would like to see how the app works, check out the `demo_video.mp4` file.

 ### With your local Python setup: